kovyrin/vitess-grpc-rust/README.md

 Available examples are:
 * [vstream-consumer](examples/vstream.rs): A simple vstream consumer, which prints the events it receives.

+Before running the examples, you will need to start Vitess locally.
+An easy way to do this is to use the `examples/scripts/start-vttestserver` script, which will start a local Vitess cluster in Docker (or Podman) and configure a simple schema inside you can use for testing.

 ## License

 The files in the `proto` directory are copied from the [Vitess repository](https://github.com/vitessio/vitess/tree/main/proto) and are licensed under the Apache License, Version 2.0.
 See the